ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 Enabling CATS in a network can be done incrementally.
 That is, not all ingress routers need to be upgraded to support CATS.

 In addition to the CATS steering policies that are communicated by a C-PS to an Ingress CATS-Forwarder, some provisioning tasks are required.
-This includes, but not limited to:
+This includes, but is not limited to:

 * Provide C-PS elements with the locators of available Ingress CATS-Forwarder.
 Such locators may also be discovered from the network.
-* Enable required setup to connect C-PS elements with C-NMA and C-SMA.
+* Supply information needed to connect C-PS elements with C-NMAs and C-SMAs.
-* Allocate various identifiers CS-ID/CSCI-ID and bind them to specific service contact instances.
+* Allocate identifiers CS-ID/CSCI-ID and bind them to specific service contact instances.
-* Provide C-PS element with the set of optimization metrics (per service) and an optimization policy.
+* Provide C-PS elements with the set of optimization metrics (per service) and an optimization policy.
 * Expose encapsulation capabilities supported by CATS-Forwarders.
 * Configure specific encapsulation capabilities of CATS-Forwarders for use, including any credentials for mutual authentication between peer CATS-Forwarders.
 * Expose classification capabilities of C-TC elements.